Shaka Guide’s East Oahu Shoreline Drive Itinerary

 Hanauma Bay, Oahu | Photo by Tor Johnson, Hawaii Tourism Authority (HTA)

-If you want to hike, we still recommend paying the $1 to park at Hanauma Bay to take a quick look at the beach.
+If you want to hike, we still recommend paying the small fee to park at Hanauma Bay to take a quick look at the beach.
 You’ll see the sprawling coral reef that’s home to over 450 varieties of sea life.
-On the other hand, if you choose to snorkel, head past Kapiolani Park to a small lookout point to marvel at Diamond Head.
-The tour will guide you there — Diamond Head truly is one of Waikiki’s most iconic landmarks.

 Oh, and if this helps you make your decision, there’s another hike that’s about the same difficulty level and mile count as Diamond Head later in the tour.
 It’s called Makapu’u Point Lighthouse Trail.